 Hello!
-I'm Alexa, a PhD Student at Stanford University.
+I'm Alexa, a Research Scientist at Adobe Research.

-My research interests are primarily in the fields of Human-Computer Interaction and Accessibility.
+My research interests are primarily in the fields of Human-Computer Interaction & Accessibility.
 I investigate how multimodal perception can improve how we understand and interact with information.

 The results of my work have led to novel haptic interfaces that aim to make spatial information more accessible for people who are blind.
-Application areas of interest include supporting design, collaboration, and information visualization.
+Application areas of interest include supporting design, collaboration, information visualization and VR/AR.

-Currently, I am part of the shape lab and the Stanford HCI Group, advised by Prof. Sean Follmer.
+Prior to Adobe, I was part of the shape lab and the HCI Group at Stanford University, advised by Prof. Sean Follmer.
 Previously, I completed my M.S. in Mechanical Engineering also at Stanford and my B.S. in Biomedical Engineering at Georgia Tech with a minor in Computer Science.

 Latest Research